Dukkah – Egyptian Spice Mix

 1/4 teaspoon ground ginger

-Chop the macadamia nuts until finely ground – you can leave a few chunky bits in there for a little texture.
+Chop the macadamia nuts and almonds until ground – you can leave a few chunky bits in there for a little texture.

-Combine macadamia nuts with the sesame seeds, chia seed, ground turmeric, crushed saffron, cumin powder, black pepper, sea salt, cinnamon and ginger.
+Combine macadamia nuts and almond with the sesame seeds, chia seed, ground turmeric, crushed saffron, cumin powder, black pepper, sea salt, cinnamon and ginger.

 Mix the dukkah ingredients well and taste – adjust if necessary to your palate.